-REDOLOG COPIES n 1
+REDOLOG_COPIES n | 1

 Specifies the number of copies IBM Spectrum Protect for ERP stores for each processed DB2 log file.
 The valid range is 1 - 9.
 If not specified, IBM Spectrum Protect for ERP stores one copy of each log file.
-The number of different management classes for archived logs (keyword

-BRARCHIVEMGTCLASS specified must be greater than or equal to the number of log file copies specified.
-The number of different management classes that are specified must be greater than or equal to the number of log file copies specified.
+The number of different management classes for archived logs (keyword BRARCHIVEMGTCLASS specified must be greater than or equal to the number of log file copies specified.
+The number of log file copies specified.

-RL COMPRESSION NO | YES
+RL_COMPRESSION NO | YES

 If set to YES, IBM Spectrum Protect for ERP runs a null block compression of the data before they are sent over the network.
 Although RL compression introduces more CPU load, throughput can be improved when the network is the bottleneck.
 It is not advised to use RL compression together with the IBM Spectrum Protect API compression.
 If not specified, the default value is NO meaning null block compression is not done.
-RL COMPRESSION is only run if a full database backup was started.
+RL_COMPRESSION is only run if a full database backup was started.
 The offline log files are not compressed.

-SEGMENTSIZE size[GB | TB]
+SEGMENTSIZE size[GB|TB]